mseitzdev/MS_Portfolio/readme.txt

 Big thanks to the following sources that helped me make this project:

-Vincent Garreau, Particles.js - The library I used to make the background: https://github.com/VincentGarreau/particles.js
+Vincent Garreau, Particles.js:

+   https://github.com/VincentGarreau/particles.js

+   This is the library I used to make the background for the website, and you can find the files in res/particles.
+I modified them as needed to suit the needs of this website.

 w3 Schools, where I learned how to make the Menu system:
    1: https://www.w3schools.com/howto/howto_js_sidenav.asp